Sunday Pot Roast

 Take it out and add the potatoes and carrots.

-Pot roast is a favorite one dish meal around our dinner table, and no matter what day it is or what season it is, we always enjoy Mother's Sunday Pot Roast as a complete meal.
+Pot roast is a favorite one pot meal around our dinner table, and no matter what day it is or what season it is, we always enjoy Mother's Sunday Pot Roast as a complete meal.

 Did I say it's a complete meal?
-All you need is a fork and a plate to enjoy the most delectable roast you have ever eaten, It just melts in your mouth!
+All you need is a fork and a plate to enjoy the most delectable roast you have ever eaten.
+It just melts in your mouth!

 Hope you get the perfect roast soon and plan on having it for Sunday dinner.
 Enjoy!